saarw/flushout/README.md

 ```

 # Example usage
+*Also see the blog post [Building a collaborative React app with Flushout](https://saarw.github.io/dev/2020/03/02/building-a-collaborative-react-app-with-flushout.html)*

 A client initializes a proxy with the latest snapshot of a Todo-list model from
 the backend and applies commands to create and update a Todo-item.
 The client